Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Reductions

-In what follows, we show that $\EDIT(\AG_1(a),\AG_2(b))\geq E_u$.
-Consider an optimal transformation of $\AG_1(a)$ and $\AG_2(b)$ into the same sequence.
-Every symbol in the first sequence is either substituted, preserved or deleted in the process.
-If a symbol is not deleted, we call it an {\em alignment} between the corresponding pair of symbols from the sequences.
+\end{lemma} \begin{proof} Consider an optimal transformation of $\VG_1(a,a')$ and $\VG_2(b)$ into the same sequence.
+Every symbol (say $s$) in the first sequence is either substituted, preserved or deleted in the process.
+If a symbol is not deleted but instead is preserved or substituted by another symbol (say $t$), we say that $s$ is {\em aligned} with $t$, or that $s$ and $t$ have an {\em alignment}.

-We state a simple fact without proof that we will use multiple times later.
+We state the following fact without a proof.